-This program has been re-engineered and rebuilt into a webinar series to be offered in November, 2021.
+This program has been re-engineered and rebuilt into a webinar series to be offered in March, 2023.
 It will be offered over the course of three weeks (with a “semester” break in between) and consists of six three-hour webinars.
 Registration is open to anyone regardless of location.
-Participants will receive two pre-course workbooks prior to each “semester” and a 100 page manual of supplemental notes.
 The curriculum for this redesigned online learning experience is as follows:

 The Mind and Genius of a Smart Leader

-❏ VUCA: Old vs. new & future world realities
+❏ VUCA: Old world vs. new world realities

-❏ Five minds for the future: Which ones count
+❏ Five minds for the future: What matters

 ❏ Integrative thinking: The Smart Leader thesis

-❏ Perception: How the brain makes up your reality
+❏ Perception: How the brain makes up its own reality

-❏ Hard truths about creative & analytical thinking
+❏ The hard truths about creative & analytical thinkers

-❏ Head vs. gut: Understanding our internal conflict
+❏ Head vs. gut: Understanding our internal conflicts

 ❏ Cognitive tendencies that lead to really bad decisions

-❏ Tricks our brains play on us: Consequences & antidotes
+❏ The tricks our brains play on us & the consequences

-❏ The neurobiology of fear: How to overcome it
+❏ The neurobiology of fear and how to overcome it

-❏ The origins of every brilliant business decision
+❏ Intuition: The source code of brilliant business decisions

-❏ How to speak to your brain & make it listen
+❏ Training the brain: How to speak to it & make it listen

 Fostering Workforce Resilience and Innovation

-❏ How to design, evaluate & develop the proposal
+❏ How to design, develop & evaluate a business proposal

 ❏ The art & magic of the pitch: How to sell “any” idea

-❏ The pathway for analyticals to become more creative
+❏ A quick pathway for analyticals to become creative

 Protecting and Liberating the Power of Your Genius